What Are Soybeans Used For?

-- In the grocery store, bottles of pure vegetable oil, salad dressings, spreads and more contain soybean oil.
+- In the grocery store, pure vegetable oil, salad dressings, spreads and more contain soybean oil.

-- It’s a source of omega-3 and vitamin E with zero trans fats.4
+- High oleic soybean oil is a source of omega-3 with zero grams trans fat.

-A renewable resource, soybean uses range far beyond food and feed.
+As a renewable, reliable resource, demand for your soybeans goes far beyond food and feed.
 Soybean oil and meal can replace petroleum and other volatile ingredients in many industrial and consumer products.

 The primary example is biodiesel, a cleaner-burning, renewable alternative to petroleum diesel.
-Biodiesel blended into diesel used in the U.S. transportation fuel supply reduces greenhouse gas emissions by up to 86%.5 It also eases dependence on fossil fuels often refined from foreign oil.
-U.S. consumers used nearly 2 billion gallons of biodiesel in 2017.
-Soybean oil accounts for about half the feedstock used to produce biodiesel.6
+Biodiesel blended into diesel used in the U.S. transportation fuel supply reduces greenhouse gas emissions by up to 86%.
+It also eases dependence on fossil fuels often refined from foreign oil.
+U.S. consumers used nearly 2 billion gallons of biodiesel in 2020.
+Soybean oil accounts for about half the feedstock used to produce biodiesel.

-- Using soy allows manufacturers to replace petroleum-based materials and satisfy demand for sustainable, environmentally friendly products, while increasing its performance.
-For example, Goodyear and the United Soybean Board funded research that discovered using soybean oil in tires resulted in better traction in wet and winter conditions.7 The company launched four lines of soy-based tires offered in a wide range of cars, minivans and SUVs on the road today.
+For example, Goodyear and the United Soybean Board funded research that discovered using soybean oil in tires resulted in better traction in wet and winter conditions.
+The company launched four lines of soy-based tires offered in a wide range of cars, minivans and SUVs on the road today.
 Building on this success, Goodyear intends to increase its use of soybean oil by more than 25% and replace all petroleum-derived processing oils with soybean oil in its tires by 2040.

 Uses for soy-based products continue to expand, with the soy checkoff’s Soy Products Guide containing more than 1,000 items currently on the market — from flooring and roofing products to candles and personal care items.